EvanL2021/EvanL2021/README.md

 ## About Me

-- 👨‍💻 Currently working at IBM
+- 👨‍💻 Currently working at ArcelorMittal
-- 🧑‍🎓 I’m currently learning web & mobile development.
+- 🧑‍🎓 I’m currently learning web development.
 - 💬 Ask me anything about web development.
 - 📫 How to reach me: evan.labit2@gmail.com